MUSIC AUSTRALIA

 • You have applied to our Arts Project grant rounds for the same activity.

-Your budget does not need to have a net zero balance, but we ask that you explain your budget surplus or deficit in the spreadsheet if applicable.
+Please complete the budget in the application form.
+Your budget does not need to have a net zero balance, but we ask that you explain your budget surplus or deficit in the application form, if applicable.

 The budget in your application needs to demonstrate matched funding.
 Every application (individual, group, organisation or company) must demonstrate that they are contributing an amount equal to, or more than, the total funding request, ensuring that the co-investment by industry is, at a minimum, matching the Government’s investment.